sunilsoni/interview-docs/docs/spring/spring-data-jpa.md

 **JpaRepository<T, ID extends Serializable>**  :
 - This interface is a JPA specific repository interface that combines the methods declared by the common repository interfaces behind a single interface.
-- The JpaRepository adds JPA-specific methods, like flush() to trigger a flush on the persistence context or findAll(Example<S> example) to find entities by example, to the PagingAndSortingRepository.
+- The JpaRepository adds JPA-specific methods, like flush() to trigger a flush on the persistence context or `findAll(Example<S> example)` to find entities by example, to the PagingAndSortingRepository.

+**JpaSpecificationExecutor<T>** :
-**JpaSpecificationExecutor<T>** : This is again not a “repository interface”.
-It declares the methods that are used to retrieve entities from the database by using Specification<T> objects that use the JPA criteria API.
+- This is again not a repository interface.
+- It declares the methods that are used to retrieve entities from the database by using `Specification<T>` objects that use the JPA criteria API.

 The repository hierarchy looks as follows: